NatallieMirelashvili/ConfidentialComputing/README.md

 scripts/build-project.sh
 ```

-⚠️ Note: Building the project may take 1–2 hours, depending on your system resources.
+⚠️ Note: First building of the project may take 1–2 hours, depending on your system resources.
 We strongly recommend running the build inside a dedicated tmux session to ensure that it continues even if your interactive terminal or SSH session is disconnected.

 The build also verifies that the OP-TEE core's baked-in verifier key and the